shapehq/actions/README.md

 ## [verify-loco-translations](https://github.com/shapehq/actions/tree/main/verify-loco-translations/action.yml)

-Checks if there are missing translations in the Localize.biz and posts a warning to Slack.
+Checks if there are missing translations in the Localize.biz project and posts a warning to Slack.

 ```yml
 name: Verify Loco Translations